 ALPHACAM, an intelligent and intuitive CAD/CAM software for the Woodworking, Metal and Stone cutting industries, held two successful User Group Meetings, showcasing the latest 2016 R2 release of the software; bringing together users from various industries.

-Taking place at two venues including the Coventry Manufacturing Technology Centre and the Clarion hotel in Dublin, the meetings were focused around Alphacam’s latest technology, en-hancements and functionality.
+Taking place at two venues including the Coventry Manufacturing Technology Center and the Clarion hotel in Dublin, the meetings were focused around ALPHACAM’s latest technology, en-hancements and functionality.

 Michael Pettit, ALPHACAM’s EMEA Sales Manager, reports that many customers who attended the events, were very impressed with the number of major technological upgrades that im-prove the range of ALPHACAM functions.
 He says: “Events like these are a great opportunity for us to show the users the new technology and also what’s coming down the line in the soft-ware.
 It’s nice to take them out of their normal working environment, and not only have a look at what the new functions are but how they would be used in the real world”.

 The latest release of the software, ALPHACAM 2016 R2, was on show which included a number of new and enhanced items providing improvements with automation, machining and feature extraction.
 ALPHACAM 2016 R2 also contains a range of general improvements, along with new user interface commands for faster and simpler ways of working.

 ALPHACAM belongs to the world leading CAD/CAM provider, Vero Software Ltd, who are now part of the Hexagon group, a global leading technology company.
 Michael Pettit says “it’s very exciting to be part of this organization because of the focus on research and development.
 It’s very reassuring for our customers that ALPHACAM is in safe hands and that there will be a heavy investment in our development going forward”.